vinayaksh42/UnCheckGuard-docker/README.md

 More information about each script can be found in the [`scripts/`](./scripts) folder’s README.
 The `src/` folder contains the Java application responsible for analyzing client applications as well as libraries.

+The `src/main/resources/config.properties` contains the configuration required by the Java program.

 ---

 ## 📬 Contact